-- Evidence suggests that access to soap and water can help improve child growth.
-It is estimated that handwashing with soap and clean drinking water could reduce the loss of nutrients through diarrhea and reduce stunting in children under 5 by up to 15%.
-32,33 - Good handwashing can help reduce undernutrition, which contributes to 73% of the diarrheal deaths each year.34 - The number of times a child's hands were washed per day and the use of soap were two of seven independent predictors of stunting in children under 5.
+- Handwashing reduces the incidence of diarrheal disease; and children with frequent diarrhea are less able to absorb nutrients from food. - The number of times a child's hands were washed per day and the use of soap were two of seven independent predictors of stunting in children under 5.
 Each additional handwashing episode per day decreased the likelihood of child stunting by 24%.
-Never or rarely using soap during a child's handwashing was associated with a 3.6-times higher risk of stunting.35
+Never or rarely using soap during a child's handwashing was associated with a 3.6-times higher risk of stunting.